diku-dk/su21-guides/guides/EditorConfigVSCode.md

 6. Now the `format` option in VS Code should use the options specified in the editorconfig file.
 This will happen as long as you are working in a project part of the solution which you have selected your intellisense (Omnisharp) to analyze (see step 4).

 7. You now have the option to format on save or with a special keybind.
 To format on save simply open Preferences as in step 3 and search and tick Format on Save.
 See [here](https://code.visualstudio.com/docs/getstarted/keybindings) for setting up a specific keybind or changing the keybind for save and format.
+You can try it out: `CTRL+SHIFT+P` -> `Format Document`.

 `.editorconfig` is a powerful tool to streamline style and formatting when working on different projects with different people.
 If you're curious about `.editorconfig` and its uses you can find more information about it on [the official site](https://editorconfig.org/)!